-OUC has assumed responsibility for supplying all of the City of St. Cloud (St. Cloud) loads through calendar year 2042.
-Load forecasts for OUC and St. Cloud have been integrated into one forecast, and details of the aggregated load forecast are provided in Section 4.0, including base-case growth, high-growth, and low-growth scenarios.
+OUC continues to assume responsibility for supplying all of the City of St. Cloud ("St. Cloud") loads through calendar year 2042.
+Load forecasts for OUC and St. Cloud have been integrated into one forecast, and details of the aggregated load forecast are provided in Section 4.0, including base-case growth, highgrowth, and low-growth scenarios.

-OUC has a contract to provide power to the City of Lake Worth Beach (Lake Worth) through calendar year 2025, a contract to provide power to the City of Winter Park (Winter Park) through calendar year 2026, a contract to provide power to the City of Mount Dora (Mt.
-Dora) through 2027, a contract to provide power to the City of Chattahoochee (Chattahoochee) through 2027, and a contract to provide power to Lakeland Electric (Lakeland) beginning in April 2021 and extending through December of 2023.
+OUC has contracts to provide power to the City of Lake Worth Beach ("Lake Worth") through calendar year 2025, the City of Winter Park ("Winter Park") through calendar year 2026, the City of Mount Dora ("Mt.
+Dora") through 2027, the City of Chattahoochee ("Chattahoochee") through 2027, and Lakeland Electric ("Lakeland") through December of 2023.
 The power OUC is currently planning to provide to Lake Worth, Winter Park, Mt.
 Dora, Chattahoochee, and Lakeland is summarized in Section 2.0.

-OUC is a member of the Florida Municipal Power Pool (FMPP), which consists of OUC, Lakeland Electric (Lakeland), and the Florida Municipal Power Agency (FMPA) All-Requirements Project.
+OUC is a member of the Florida Municipal Power Pool (FMPP), which consists of OUC, Lakeland, and the Florida Municipal Power Agency ("FMPA") All-Requirements Project.
 Power for OUC is supplied by units owned entirely by OUC, as well as units in which OUC maintains joint ownership and power purchases.
-OUC's available capacity as of January 1, 2021, including capacity from units owned by OUC, St. Cloud's entitlement to Stanton Energy Center Unit 2, and OUC's current power purchases

-(including natural gas, as well as landfill gas and solar resources), provides total net summer capacity of approximately 1,936 megawatts (MW) and total net winter capacity of approximately 1,920 MW.
+OUC's available capacity as of January 1, 2022, including capacity from units owned by OUC, St. Cloud's entitlement to Stanton Energy Center Unit 2, and OUC's current power purchases (including natural gas, as well as landfill gas and solar resources), provides total net summer capacity of approximately 1,819 megawatts (MW) and total net winter capacity of approximately 1,800 MW.

-As discussed throughout this Ten-Year Site Plan, consideration of OUC's current generating resources (including existing and planned power purchase agreements) and OUC's current base-case load forecast indicates that OUC is projected to have adequate capacity to satisfy forecast reserve margin requirements through 2030 (the final year considered in this Ten-Year Site Plan).
-As such, no new capacity additions are included in this Ten-Year Site Plan, beyond the solar and battery storage purchases associated with OUC's EIRP and discussed throughout this Ten-Year Site Plan.
+As discussed throughout this Ten-Year Site Plan, consideration of OUC's current generating resources (including existing and planned power purchase agreements) and OUC's current base-case load forecast indicates that OUC is projected to have adequate capacity to satisfy forecast reserve margin requirements through 2031.

-&lt;sup>1 Net seasonal capacity ratings as of January 1, 2021.
+&lt;sup>1 Net seasonal capacity ratings as of January 1, 2022.
 Includes capacity owned by OUC and St. Cloud, as well as OUC's contractual power purchases.
-Includes capacity from OUC's share of McIntosh Unit 3, which, as discussed throughout this Ten-Year Site Plan, is anticipated to be removed from service by March 31, 2021.
+Capacity from the Osceola units is not included as the units are currently not able to provide power to OUC.